 Technology plays an ever increasing role in our personal and professional lives.
 How can we enhance student’s understanding of basic computer skills and use?
 Do we teach them SOU computer use policies?
 How social networking sites can positively or negatively impact a student’s work life?
 These are all topics that you can discuss with student employees.
 What are other technical skills can you teach students to prepare them for future work experiences?

 Professionalism and Leadership Development

 Supervisors should help students explore and define expectation of professionalism and leadership in the workplace.
 Students need to learn best practices to further develop their problem solving, conflict resolution, decision-making, and leadership skills.
 Students also need to learn what it means to be part of an effective team.
-To be seen as leader’s students need to develop strong analytical skills in order to evaluate situations and be able to make sound decisions.
-Strong leaders take the initiative to resolve issue around them and proactively find solutions.
+To be seen as leaders, students need to develop strong analytical skills in order to evaluate situations and be able to make sound decisions.
+Strong leaders take the initiative to resolve issues around them and proactively find solutions.
 Strong leaders also acknowledge mistakes and failures without blaming others.
 How can we encourage students to learn these skills?

 What is the difference between good customer service and great customer service?
 The people providing the service to the customer!
-What opportunities do you have to benchmark and exemplify great customer service in your current role to make sure each customer is left with their needs exceeded.
-Part of exceeding a customer’s expectations is listening, responding in a timely and anticipating what a customer will need.
+What opportunities do you have to benchmark and exemplify great customer service in your current role to make sure each customer is left with their needs exceeded?
+Part of exceeding a customer’s expectations is listening, responding in a timely matter, and anticipating what a customer will need.

 Ethics in the workplace is a crucial quality, and one that can be modeled and discussed frequently.
 Where can you discuss ethical decision making with students?
 Can they share challenges and applying the model in their work?